 Bio April Hickox is a Canadian lens-based artist, teacher and independent curator who lives on the Toronto Islands.
 Over the course of 37 years, April has mined the distinctions between personal and public sites through film, video, photography and installation.
-Her work with objects and the still life is rooted in narrative histories that individuals accumulate through out their lives and the ability of inanimate objects to shape memory.
-Currently, this direction in her work continues in both photographic and video works with Provenance Unknown and Observation, a series of photographs and video works that explore the studio still life.
+Her work with objects and the still life is rooted in narrative histories that individuals accumulate through-out their lives and the ability of inanimate objects to shape memory.
+This work continues in both photographic and video works with Provenance Unknown and Observation, and atributied a series of photographs and video works that explore still lifes.

 April is also known-as a landscape photographer who explores notions of the wild and what we know wilderness to be.
 Over the years she has continued to document over-lapping layers of human and natural histories, to demonstrate how, with our help, nature is reinvented.
 She has produced numerous landscape series in Carolinian forest areas including Hancock Woodlands, Point Pelee and the Toronto Island where she has been engaged with an extensive series or work titled Invasive Species.
 An active community leader, she is the Founding Director of Gallery 44 Centre for Contemporary Photography, and a founding member of Tenth Muse Studio, and Artscape Toronto.
 For the past seven years she has been a member of the curatorial board of Art With Heart, Casey House.
 Currently April is an Associate Professor of Photography at the Ontario College of Art and Design University in Toronto.